hetu-script/hetu-script/docs/docs/docs/en-US/README.md

 ## Quick start

-Below is an example to eval a string literal of Hetu code in Dart.
+Below is an example to evaluate a piece of Hetu code in string literal form in Dart.

 ```dart
 import 'package:hetu_script/hetu_script.dart';